 hook.pre-commit

-hook.Imports use the "@" alias configured in tsconfig and work project-wide.
+CodeQL workflow is triggered for additinal code quality check.Imports use the "@" alias configured in tsconfig and work project-wide.
 Vitest may execute files outside the test scope, so in .test.ts

 All objects (methods, constants, types, classes) must be exported, even if used in a single module — otherwise, Typedoc won't include them.
 Two commands exist for documentation: one generates the docs, the other starts the server.
 Documentation is also hosted via GitHub Pages here, served directly from the main branch.